-Welcome to the Clinical Laboratory Sciences, Respiratory Care and Health Administration (CRHA) department.
-We offer an eclectic mix of the health care industry’s in-demand career options.
+Welcome to the Clinical Laboratory Sciences, Respiratory Care, and Health Administration (CRHA) department.
+We offer an eclectic mix of the healthcare industry’s in-demand career options.
 This is an exciting time to be pursuing health care careers and this sector ensures some of the most promising job prospects.

-The newest program in the College of Health Professions is the BS in Public Health degree, launched Fall 2014.
+Finally, our department is complemented by a Bachelor's and Master's Degree in Public Health, which may be combined in an accelerated format to be complete within 5 years.
 This option should prove to be of great interest to those seeking to pursue a role in a vast array of employment opportunities.
 Nearly every facet of one’s life is impacted by a public health professional.
-Practitioners in this role incorporate interdisciplinary approaches of epidemiology, biostatistics and numerous health care services.
+Practitioners in this role incorporate interdisciplinary approaches to epidemiology, biostatistics and numerous health care services.
 Graduates of this program may pursue a career in environmental health, community health, behavioral health, health economics, public policy and occupational health to name a few.
 Ultimately, the goal of public health experts is to improve health and quality of life through the prevention and treatment of disease.
 Public health certainly offers many options for those interested.

 In closing, I encourage you to examine each of these programs in more detail and speak with program faculty to determine what program(s) is best suited to you and your career aspirations.
 Stop back frequently to learn details of new programming we have in development.

 Gregory R. Zimmerman, Ed.D